regmibishal1/ResearchPortfolio-UI/README.md

 ### Build for Pages

-Run `ng build --output-path docs --base-href https://regmibishal1.github.io/ResearchPortfolio-UI/`
+Run `ng deploy --base-href="https://regmibishal1.github.io/ResearchPortfolio-UI/"` in the terminal.
+This will build the project and deploy it to the github pages.

 ### Further help